 The amount of scarring you can expect after body sculpting will vary depending on the procedures you undergo.
 Some procedures will leave small, inconspicuous scars while others will leave larger, more noticeable scars.
 Patients who undergo body sculpting procedures usually feel that the benefits of skin and fat removal outweigh the downsides of noticeable scarring.
 Nonetheless, Dr. Graham takes care to make any scarring as minimal and inconspicuous as possible.
 Even with those procedures that require lengthy incisions, the scars will be inconspicuously placed and can be hidden with most clothing and underwear.

 Please refer to the following form published by the American Society of Plastic Surgeons (ASPS)

 No. Thigh lift is an outpatient procedure performed in an accredited hospital or ambulatory surgery center.

-This is dependant on the type of work you perform.
+This is dependent on the type of work you perform.
 Many patients with office jobs only require a week or two.
 However, patients who perform heavy labor may require 4-6 weeks to recover.
 You will not be able to lift anything greater than 10 lbs for 8 weeks.
 You will not be able to run or jog for 4 weeks.